 A security professional needs to maintain an open posture to command attention and control a situation.
 For example, a security officer should not cross his or her arms and hands in across the stomach or chest area.
 This is not a commanding posture.
 Although police officers and others sometimes are portrayed in such a position, in fact, this is not a commanding posture.

 People actually instinctively cross their arms when they are angry or are attempting to protect themselves from some sort of threat.
 A security pro never wants to convey a sense that he or she is angry with another individual or with a developing situation.
 Anger sends a message that a person is not necessarily completely in control.

 Moreover, a security officer definitely does not want to convey the sense that he or she is worried or feeling threatened.
-Even if such a professional does feel threatened — which is a reality that comes with the job — he or she cannot let others believed that this emotion is being experienced.
+Even if such a professional does feel threatened — which is a reality that comes with the job — he or she cannot let others believe that this emotion is being experienced.

 6. Maintain Personal Space or Zone

 A security professional must use his or her body to maintain his or her personal space.
 This is accomplished by using the different techniques included in this article, particularly using a firm stance.

 Hand gestures also aid in delineating a security pro’s personal space — which really must be considered his or her professional space.
 Simple and yet direct gestures ensure that others do not impose on that professional’s physical space.

 7. Lean Towards Others When Addressing

 Body language and the spoken word go hand in hand.
 When a security pro is called in to address a specific individual, he or she should slightly lean towards that person.
 A security officer does not want to overdo this regard.
 However, leaning slightly forward conveys confidence and that the security professional is not at all afraid of the individual being addressed.